arives/rr2/README.md

     ## Models of class phyloglm only have R2.lik method.

     ##     R2_lik
-    ## 0.004148668
+    ## 0.01310165

-It is also possible to estimate the “contribution” of correlation structrues in the model.
+It is also possible to estimate the "contribution" of correlation structrues in the model.
 For the above example, we can replace the phylogeny with a star phylogeny and then compare the R<sup>2</sup>s of the two models.

 ``` r
 # see the first chunk R code for the build of phy.x, a star phylogeny